CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide.md

     IP:                        127.0.0.1/8, ::1/128
     IP Neighbor(ARP) Entries:  0

-The loopback is up and is assigned an IP address of 127.0.0.1.
+Note that the loopback is up and is assigned an IP address of 127.0.0.1.

-To add an IP address to a loopback interface, configure the *lo*
+To add an IP address to a loopback interface, configure the *lo* interface with NCLU:
-interface:

     cumulus@switch:~$ net add loopback lo ip address 10.1.1.1/32 cumulus@switch:~$ net pending